 This leads us to monetization.
 There are many different monetization strategies currently employed in the market.
 One of the most effective is also one of the newest, Targeted TV Advertising.

-This uses data analytics and, where applicable, AI first to segment the market into household and even individual profiles, and then uses server-side (SSAI) and client-side (CSAI) technologies to swap the ads out.
-Rather than a multicast delivery of one ad to many households, it provides a unicast like model and allows advertisers to target their ads far more specifically to relevant audiences.
+This uses data analytics and, where applicable, AI first to segment the market into the household and even individual profiles, and then uses server-side (SSAI) and client-side (CSAI) technologies to swap the ads out.
+Rather than a multicast delivery of one ad to many households, it provides a unicast-like model and allows advertisers to target their ads far more specifically to relevant audiences.

 5. A quality user experience

 We’ve written about this before, especially when making the important distinction between User Experience (UX) and User Interface (UI).
 UX is essentially a collection of tasks focused on the optimization of a product for effective and enjoyable use.
 And, as we wrote then, consumers want to do many things with the content that is presented to them.
-They want to browse, discover, control, and, of course, ultimately watch it.
+They want to browse, discover, control, and, of course, ultimately watch it on everything from mobile phones to streaming devices to Smart TVs.
 The goal of designing a good User Experience is to help them do just that.

 7. Excellent picture quality